+Yeah.
 Good morning.
-I wonder if you could talk a little bit more about the HH&S segment, specifically the specialties.
-How much of that segment is in the specialties?
-And also, as we look at the March quarter here, have you seen any change in those trends?
-You were talking about softness in the December quarter.
-I just wonder if there's any change in trend in the March quarter.
+I wonder if you could talk a little bit more about the HH&S segment, specifically the Specialties, how much of that segment is in the Specialties?
+And then also, as we look at the March quarter here, have you seen any change in those trends?
+You were talking about softness in the December quarter, just wondering if there's any change in trend in the March quarter.

-Good morning.
+Bill, good morning.
 It's good to hear from you.

+Thank you.

-I would say that typically the specialties is the smallest piece of the HH&S division, and it's largely in construction, agricultural and industrial segments.
-Their volumes in North America were quite good, as I said, but the main pressure came in Latin America, I think mostly related to the overall economic slowdown there which did not impact the health and hygiene piece to the degree it did the specialty piece.
+I would say that typically, the Specialties is the smallest piece of the HH&S division and it's largely in construction, agricultural and industrial segments.
+Their volumes in North America were quite good, as I said, but the main pressure came in Latin America, I think mostly related to the overall economic slowdown there, which did not impact the Health and Hygiene piece to the degree it did the Specialty piece.

-Okay, thank you.
-And then just with regards to the capital spend, could you give us a little more detail on your thoughts?
-How much of that is incremental, how much of that is synergy savings, etc.?
+Okay.
+Thank you.
+And then, just moving over to the capital spend, could you just give us a little more detail on your thoughts over how much of that is incremental?
+How much of that is synergy savings, et cetera?

 Sure.
-Our capital budget for the year, the expectation is \$285 million.
-About a little over \$100 million of that is related to just maintenance, maintaining our facilities and equipment in top condition.
-The remaining capital was allocated towards cost reduction and growth projects, and they are reviewed on a case-by-case basis as presented to our internal capital committee.
+Yeah, our capital budget for the year, an expectation of \$285 million, Bill, and about a little over \$100 million of that is related to just maintenance, maintaining our facilities and equipment in top condition.
+The remaining capital is allocated towards cost reduction and growth projects and they're reviewed on a case-by-case basis as presented to our internal capital committee.

 Okay.
 Thank you.
-And then Jon, I just wonder if you could talk a little bit about some of the cross-selling opportunities that were originally talked about and identified.
+And then, Jon, I just wondered if you could talk a little bit about some of the cross-selling opportunities that were sort of originally talked about and identified.
 Any thoughts on quantification at this point, when you start to be able to get some of these opportunities?

-We haven't talked about that mathematically, and I'm happy to do so in the future as that starts to become more realized.
-But to give you an example, Berry, before the acquisition of Avintiv, we were providing back-sheet infant diaper applications.
-Avintiv obviously is much more components.
-And so as we work with our customers there, those customers are excited about the concept of pre-assembly so they can reduce their conversion costs.
-They are also excited about incremental technologies.
-It's a very competitive space and it will allow them to differentiate themselves in a very tough marketplace.
-We are getting tremendous input from all of those customers about the range of things that we can do for them now that we couldn't do before.
-So I think, as those come to fruition, Bill, we will talk about them more in future calls.
+Well, we haven't talked about that mathematically.
+And I'm happy to do so in the future, as that starts to become more realized, but to give you an example of Berry before the acquisition of AVINTIV, we were providing back sheet into diaper applications, AVINTIV obviously much more components.
+And so as we work with our customers there, those customers are excited about the concept of pre-assembly, right.
+So they can reduce their conversion cost.
+They're also excited about incremental technologies because it's a very competitive space.
+And it allows them to differentiate themselves in a very tough marketplace.
+We're getting tremendous input from all those customers about the range of things that we can do for them now that we couldn't do before.
+So I think as those come to fruition, Bill, we'll talk about them more in future calls.